NacRonDX/raiffeisen-assignment/README.md

 ## Security
 The application uses JWT for authentication.
 Ensure your JWT issuer URI is correctly configured in the `application-dev.yaml` file.

+## Future Improvements
+- Configure CORS.
+- Add a correlation ID for tracking requests.
+- Manage secrets securely.
+- Generate openapi specification for the API.
+- Configure optimistic locking for concurrent updates.
+- Find usages for the payment_audit table.